How do you deal with a racist attack?

 Don’t fight fire with fire

 It can be a jarring to experience or witness such a situation.
 People who say racist things want to provoke and get attention.
 But when you meet them on the same level of hate, violence will be the result.
-Staying calm is the best plan.
+Staying calm is the best path.
 This will help you focus on the issue, not the person.
 Also, when you’re less reactive, you’ll be able to use your better judgment to handle the situation.

 Discourage the behaviour